 Thoughts of Madrid bring about thoughts of formality and tradition.
 Even though the city has modernized, it has also emphasized a need to preserve its historic neighborhoods.

 Would you like to see how popular your city is for photography?
-Simply visit Sightsmap, zoom in on your preferred city, and you can see which places are the most popular places for pictures near you!
+Simply visit Sightsmap, zoom in on your preferred city, and see which places are the most popular for pictures near you!

 - Best Beach Vacation Spots in the World

 - Best Tropical Destination Spots in the World